South Korean tourists shun Japan over trade row

 That was the lowest figure since September, when flooding from a typhoon closed Kansai airport and a strong earthquake struck Hokkaido, and provided the latest evidence of frayed ties.

-South Koreans are boycotting Japanese products, from Asahi beer to Uniqlo clothing, in protest of Tokyo’s decision in early July to set curbs on exports of key high-tech materials to its neighbor.
+South Koreans are boycotting Japanese products, from Asahi (2502.T) beer to Uniqlo (9983.T) clothing, in protest of Tokyo’s decision in early July to set curbs on exports of key high-tech materials to its neighbor.

 “A lot of Korean tour groups are cancelling trips to Japan,” said Hiroshi Tabata, commissioner of the Japan Tourism Agency.